 Aldi has roots dating back to 1913 in Germany but has expanded into a global juggernaut that now beats budget and premium chains alike in all corners of Europe.
-The chain was opening a new U.K. location nearly weekly last year and maintains a presence in Switzerland, Portugal, and Spain.
+The chain has opened new U.K. locations nearly weekly since 2016, a pace that only recently has seemed to slow, and maintains a presence in 19 countries, including Switzerland, Portugal, and Spain.
 In the East, Aldi has locations in Poland, Slovenia, and Hungary.

 In 1976, Aldi opened its first United States location in Iowa.
-Today, there are 1,600 Aldi stores in 35 states serving 40 million customers.
-The company recently opened 34 stores in Southern California and announced plans for a massive, nationwide, $3 billion expansion that includes 650 new stores.
-By 2018, Aldi expects to maintain more than 2,000 U.S. stores serving 45 million people.
+Today, there are more than 1,600 Aldi stores in 35 states serving 40 million customers.
+Last year the company opened 34 stores in Southern California and announced plans for a massive, nationwide, $3 billion expansion that includes 650 new stores to achieve goals this year of having more than 2,000 U.S. stores serving 45 million people.

-America is the only place the two Aldi companies compete: Aldi Süd owns Aldi-branded stores here; Aldi Nord bought the Trader Joe's chain in 1979, when it had only 18 stores, and now has 461 stores in 41 states and Washington, D.C.
+America is the only place the two Aldi companies compete: Aldi Süd owns Aldi-branded stores here; Aldi Nord bought the Trader Joe's chain in 1979, when it had only 18 stores, and as of last year had 461 stores in 41 states and Washington, D.C.

-In February 2017, Aldi announced it would spend $1.6 billion to modernize and upgrade 1,300 U.S. locations by 2020.
+Aldi's in an announced $1.6 billion spending spree to modernize and upgrade 1,300 U.S. locations by 2020.
 Renovations include the introduction of green building materials and systems, including LED lighting and energy-efficient refrigeration.
 There are also plans to improve building aesthetics with natural lighting and open ceilings.